ahmdxrzky/de-zoomcamp-2023/week4/week4_homework.md

 Result:
 ![image](https://user-images.githubusercontent.com/99194827/221359559-ecb2bea4-867a-426a-b870-fbb72c7686ea.png)

-From images above, it can be clearly seen that there are _22998722_ rows on fact_fhv_trips.
+From image above, it can be clearly seen that there are _22998722_ rows on fact_fhv_trips.

 ## Question 5
 Question: Month with highest trip amount. <br>